LevitatingLion/ctf-writeups/kaizen_ctf_2017/heapy_800/README.md

 All exploit mitigation techniques are turned off: no RELRO, no stack canary, NX and PIE are disabled.

 After these checks, we take a look at its functionality; we can:
-- create pastes, specifying their size
+- Create pastes, specifying their size
-- write to a paste by id (no buffer overflow here)
+- Write to a paste by id (no buffer overflow here)
-- delete a paste by id
+- Delete a paste by id
-- read a paste by id
+- Read a paste by id
-- exit
+- Exit

 After statically analysing the binary, we see that a custom hash-based heap implementation `halloc` is used.
 `halloc` computes a weak hash from the requested size (`(0x9E3779B1 * size) % 0xFFFFFFFF`), interprets this hash as an address, and `mmap`s a chunk there.